DdeGeus/PanopticFCN_cityscapes/README.md

 # PanopticFCN
+## Training and evaluating on Cityscapes
+In this repo, we apply Panoptic FCN to Cityscapes.

+Doing:
+- [ ] Adding data pipeline for Cityscapes
+- [ ] Adapting config to Cityscapes settings
+- [ ] Reproducing results from paper (training + evaluation)

+To be done:
+- [ ] Saving qualitative results
+- [ ] Adding image summaries in Tensorboard

+## Original
 **Fully Convolutional Networks for Panoptic Segmentation**

 Yanwei Li, Hengshuang Zhao, Xiaojuan Qi, Liwei Wang, Zeming Li, Jian Sun, Jiaya Jia